CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/mapping-files.md

 Record which ontology release you checked.
 Its version and checksum are in `share/db/manifest.json`.

-Then answer two separate questions:
+Two checks remain separate:

 - **Does the code exist, and does its label match?** Check the ontology database.
 - **Does it mean the same thing as the source value?** Check the source documentation and ask a domain expert when the meaning is unclear.

-If the audit says `configured` or `direct_mapping`, Convert-Pheno copied a term provided by the mapping file.
-The LLM should perform the database check as a separate tool call and record the result.
+If the audit says `configured` or `direct_mapping`, Convert-Pheno copied the term from the mapping file.
+Verify that term separately against the selected database and record the result.

 Finally, validate the generated BFF with [`bff-tools`](https://github.com/CNAG-Biomedical-Informatics/beacon2-cbi-tools):